Justananonomous/Hub-Tag-Tools/README.md

 # CORE-Tag-Generator
-Easily generate Core tags for CORE and its sister civs.
+Easily generate CORE tags for CORE and its sister civs.